1712916/mvp_example/README.md

 # mvp_example

-A new Flutter project constructs with MVP model.
+A Flutter project constructs with MVP model.